UltimatePea/pi314mm-istari-vscode/README.md

 ## Claude Code Integration

 To enable Claude Code integration via MCP:
-1. Open an `.ist` file (starts MCP server automatically)
+1. Open an `.ist` file (starts MCP server automatically on http://localhost:47821)
 2. Use the "Istari: Install Claude MCP" command from the VS Code Command Palette

-Note: The current implementation uses a simple HTTP endpoint.
-If you experience connection issues, you may need to configure Claude Code to use stdio transport instead of HTTP.
+The MCP server runs over HTTP and implements the MCP JSON-RPC protocol for tool communication.